mvaled/mvaled.github.io/blog/html/_sources/drafts/business-rules.txt

 on the basics.

 Creating journal entries from an invoice is done in the ``action_move_create()`` method.
-Again, it's an unwieldy pile of code of 160 lines.
+Again, it's an unwieldy pile of code of 172 lines.
 Being a mechanical process of creation I expected to see only data *translation* from an invoice to a journal entry with lines.
 Nevertheless the code is filled with **validation** checks:

 - There should be items in the invoice.

-- If you (the user of OpenERP) belong to some groups then it'll check the total sum of the invoice.
+- If you (the user of Odoo) belong to some groups then it'll check the total sum of the invoice.
+This is actually preceded by a comment that states this feature is disabled (but the code remains).

 - Payment term calculations are required to match expected amount.